Luis Bracamontes

 Convicted of murder, on death row in the U.S.

-Luis Bracamontes (born June 8, 1970) is a convicted murderer who killed two police officers in Northern California.
+Luis Bracamontes (born 1979 or 1980) is a convicted murderer who murdered two police officers with his female accomplice in Northern California.
 On October 24, 2014, Bracamontes opened fire on three Sacramento metropolitan area sheriff's deputies, killing two and wounding the third, while a civilian was also wounded in the shooting.
 Bracamontes is a citizen of Mexico and a convicted drug dealer who was in the United States illegally.
 Bracamontes was sentenced to death in 2018.

 Arrests and deportations

 Bracamontes is an illegal immigrant who had been previously deported twice.
 He was first deported in 1997 after being convicted in Arizona on charges of possessing narcotics for sale.
 In 1998, he was arrested again on drug charges in Phoenix, but was released "for reasons unknown" by former Maricopa County Sheriff Joe Arpaio.

 Bracamontes was arrested and deported to Mexico again in 2001.

 Shootings and criminal conviction

-Bracamontes was using the name Marcelo Marquez when he, with a female accomplice, shot and killed a sheriff's deputy, Danny Oliver of the Sacramento County Sheriffs Department, in the Arden-Arcade neighborhood of Sacramento.
-He then carjacked several vehicles and shot a driver.
-Bracamontes then fatally shot another police officer, Detective Michael Davis of the Placer County Sheriff's Department, when he was located in the Auburn Area; he also seriously wounded Davis' partner.
+Bracamontes was using the name Marcelo Marquez when he, with a female accomplice, Janelle Monroy, then aged 37, a US citizen from Utah, shot and killed a sheriff's deputy, Danny Oliver of the Sacramento County Sheriffs Department, in the Arden-Arcade neighborhood of Sacramento with a pistol.
+He then carjacked several vehicles, a white Mustang from a woman named Chantelle and shot a driver, Anthony Holmes during an unsuccessful attempt.
+Bracamontes then fatally shot another police officer, Detective Michael Davis of the Placer County Sheriff's Department with a rifle, when he was located in the Auburn Area; he also seriously wounded Davis' partner, Deputy Jeff Davis (no relation).
 He was eventually taken into custody after an extensive manhunt in the area.
-After a lengthy courts process of about four years, which was highlighted by his repeated outbursts and other actions in the courtroom, Bracamontes was sentenced to death in 2018.
+After a lengthy courts process of about four years, which was highlighted by his repeated outbursts and other actions in the courtroom, Bracamontes was sentenced to death on April 25, 2018.
+Monroy was tried separately and convicted of one count of murder, several counts of attempted murder, and multiple carjacking and weapon-related charges.
+On March 23, 2018, she was sentenced to 50 years to life in prison, rejecting the defense's argument that she was a battered woman acting under duress.
+Judge Steve White her case noted, "Ms. Monroy, you did not start this reign of terror, but you joined in immediately after as an active participant".